5.1 Introduction to Procurement Issues

 5.4.4 Until December 2012, DoF recommended use of the HM Treasury quantitative VFM assessment model, which provided for a broad comparison of a single PFI option with a single conventional procurement option.
 This model was withdrawn by HMT and DoF in December 2012.
 In its place, departments should use standard net present cost (NPC) models in keeping with the relevant guidance in NIGEAE.
 The following paragraphs expand on what this means in practice.

 It is always appropriate to consider the procurement options available, for example in terms of alternative forms of contract.
-Evidence of such considerations, including consultations with DoF’s Central Procurement Directorate (CPD) or other relevant Centre of Procurement Excellence (CoPE), should be recorded in the Outline Business Case (OBC).
+Evidence of such considerations, including consultations with DoF’s Construction & Procurement Delivery (CPD) or other relevant Centre of Procurement Excellence (CoPE), should be recorded in the Outline Business Case (OBC).
 All procurement options should be designed to deliver the same required output specification and their ability to do so should be confirmed.
 The alternatives considered and the justification for selecting the intended form of contract should be stated clearly.

 However, it is rarely necessary to conduct detailed formal option appraisal, nor are detailed quantitative VFM assessment calculations generally required.
 In the great majority of cases, qualitative consideration of alternatives is sufficient and the most appropriate form of contract to suit the project may be decided based on advice from CPD or other relevant CoPE, without such detailed assessment.